Matthew-Holmes/Bifurcations/README.md

 # Bifurcations
 Year Long Project

-See folder Demo for the notebooks referenced in the report.
+This repo contains a computational implementation of the implicit function theorem, and notebooks applying it to finite dimensional problems in bifurcation theory.

-The file implicit.py in this folder contains the computational implementation of the implicit function theorem.
+For notebooks referenced in the report see the folder Demo; the file implicit.py in this folder contains the computational implementation of the implicit function theorem.